 The Kemper Art Museum's Art Study Room (Kemper 104) is available by appointment for faculty, researchers, students, and the general public to view individual artworks that are not currently installed in our galleries.
-Please email your request to the Assistant Registrar, Kim Broker (email@example.com) at least two weeks prior to your desired visit date.
+Please email your request to the Associate Registrar, Kim Broker (email@example.com) at least two weeks prior to your desired visit date.

 Note that the Study Room will be unavailable during exhibition installation periods, and certain artworks may be unavailable due to condition, safety, or security issues.